The Crime of Stalking in California - PC 646.9 PC

 Stalking Legal Criminal Defenses

-While stalking charges are considered a serious offense in Los Angeles, the accusation made by the alleged victim are often false or made as an act of revenge or other motives.
+While stalking charges are considered a serious offense in Los Angeles, the accusations made by the alleged victim are often false or made as an act of revenge or other motives.
 We have learned through experience that claims of stalking are highly exaggerated or simply untrue.

 In some cases, the accused was first to be contacted, responding to what they believed was an attempt to reconcile their relationship.